MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/cdl/get-meeting-id.md

 ### Outlook on the web

 Use either of the following methods.

+> [!TIP]
-Select Method A if your Outlook Inbox or Deleted Items folder contains a meeting notification, such as a meeting invitation, attendee response, meeting update, or meeting cancellation.
+> Select Method A if your Outlook Inbox or Deleted Items folder contains a meeting notification, such as a meeting invitation, attendee response, meeting update, or meeting cancellation.
 Otherwise, select Method B.

 - Method A: Use the same steps that are provided for the [new Outlook for Windows](#new-outlook-for-windows).
 - Method B: Use the [network tool](/microsoft-edge/devtools-guide-chromium/network/) in Microsoft Edge, as described in the following steps: